xitu/gold-miner/TODO1/how-to-write-beautiful-and-meaningful-readme-md-for-your-next-project.md

 ## Let’s dive deep into technicalities

 I’m gonna use this one project of mine as a reference, which I think has one of the most beautiful readme files I’ve written and even came across.
-You can check out the code of the Readme.md file here:-
+You can check out the code of the Readme.md file here: [**silent-lad/VueSolitaire**](https://github.com/silent-lad/VueSolitaire)
-[**silent-lad/VueSolitaire**
-**NOW WITH DRAG AND DROP Solitaire implemented by scratch on vue.js.
-It contains 3 types of solitaire namely spider(which…**github.com](https://github.com/silent-lad/VueSolitaire)

-Use the pencil icon to show the markdown code :-
+Use the pencil icon to show the markdown code:

 ![](https://cdn-images-1.medium.com/max/2000/1*fmypQUo2pAjk9GOCO1lPnQ.png)